AriFordsham/lens-wiki/Examples.md

 Often you won't need this flexibility, a `Simple Lens` takes 2 parameters, and can be used directly as a `Lens`.

 You can also write to setters that target multiple parts of a structure, or their composition with other lenses or setters.
-The canonical example of a setter is 'mapped':
+The canonical example of a setter is `mapped`:

 ```haskell
 mapped :: Functor f => Setter (f a) (f b) a b